A Platform for Community Action

 Bringing the Goals of the UN Home to San Francisco

 The SDGs are coming down to the city level in any case, so our efforts are very likely to succeed.
 That success will generate much good will and momentum for a second stage to the project as our coalition transforms itself into the new San Francisco UN Goals Advisory Committee.
-Then the real work will begin!
-Please join us on December 8.
+Then the real work will begin.

 An app for Voices of Humanity will be used to have a Together and Apart conversation between supporters of each of the UN Goals.
 See directly below for more about Together and Apart.
 Monthly meetups will bring in new team members.
 For a more about this new VoH initiative please see the article Using Collective Impact to Bring the Goals of the United Nations Home to San Francisco.